Safirangi/photo-gallery/README.md

 ### Gallery
 - Each gallery pictures with a caption of date is wrapped in a *div* of class *photo*, which is wrapped in a *div* of class *box*, in turn wrapped in a *section* of class *gallery*.

-### Footer
-- Consists of Credits for photos, and copyrights.